Abaid10/artificial-intelligence-projects/section-a-projects/readme.md

 1. Fork this repository to your GitHub account
 2. Clone your fork locally
-3. Create your project in the `section-b-projects` repository
+3. Create your project in the `section-e-projects` repository
 4. Commit and push your work
 5. Open a **Pull Request** back to this repository